Department of Chemistry and Physics

 CH 205 Quantitative Analysis 4 Cr

-A detailed study of chemical equilibria and the classical methods of chemical analysis.
-Solubility, acid-base reactions, oxidation-reduction chemistry, complexometric reactions, phase equilibrium and the interaction of light with matter are studied in the context of analytical techniques, including volumetric analysis, titrimetry, gravimetry, chromatography and spectrophotometry.
-Basic issues of chemical hygiene are also covered along with experimental error and statistics.
+A detailed study of analytical chemistry focusing on classical methods of chemical analysis in systems at equilibrium.
+Topics covered include measurement and concentration, experimental error and uncertainty in chemical analysis, statistical analysis of laboratory data, solubility equilibria, acid-base reactions, oxidation-reduction chemistry, complexometric reactions, phase equilibrium, activity, electrochemistry, potentiometry, and the interaction of light with matter.
+These areas are studied in the context of analytical laboratory techniques, including volumetric analysis, titrimetry, gravimetry, chromatography and spectrophotometry.
+Basic issues of chemical hygiene are also covered.
 The laboratory stresses good laboratory technique through the quantitative analysis of unknown samples by classical and modern methods.
 Three 50-minute lectures and one 4-hour laboratory per week.
-Prerequisites: CH 101-102.
+Prerequisites: CH 102 with a minimum grade of "C".
 Spring semester.

 CH 301-302 Organic Chemistry 8 Cr

-The chemistry of carbon-based compounds.
-The course will examine the main classes of organic compounds in terms of preparation, structure, physical and spectral properties, methods of functional group transformation, and mechanism of reaction.
+A two semester sequence on the chemistry of carbon-based compounds.
+The sequence will examine the main classes of organic compounds in terms of preparation, structure, physical and spectral properties, methods of functional group transformation, and mechanism of reaction.
 In the second semester of the laboratory sequence, students will perform an independent organic laboratory project.
 There will be an emphasis on oral and written scientific communication of the projects results.
 Three lectures and one 3 1/2- hour laboratory per week.
 Prerequisite: Grade of “C” or better in CH 102 or consent of instructor.
-Students must pass CH 301 with a “C” or better to enroll in CH 302.
+Students must pass CH 301 with a "C" or better to enroll in CH 302.
 Offered annually.
-CH 301 Fall semester.
-CH 302 Spring semester.
+CH 301 fall semester.
+CH 302 spring semester.

 An examination of modern instrumental methods of chemical analysis from a theoretical and practical standpoint.
 Students learn the chemical principles that underlie instrument operation and study the functions of instrument components and their organization into chemical measurement systems.
 An emphasis is placed on the utility and limitations of each instrument.
 Principal instrumental techniques include atomic and molecular optical spectroscopy, gas and liquid chromatography, mass spectrometry, nuclear magnetic resonance spectroscopy and electrochemical methods.
 The laboratory provides students with hands-on access to a wide variety of state-of-the-art chemical instrumentation.
-Three 50-minute lectures and one 3-hour laboratory per week.
+Three 50-minute lectures per week.
 Prerequisite: CH 205.
+Students must receive a “C” or better in the prerequisite to enroll in CH 306.
 Fall semester.
-Fulfills Writing Intensive requirement.

 CH 311 Spectrometric Organic Structure Determination 2 Cr